-Find what inspires you to create something new. reading a book is like taking a class, you can learn so much, and you can get new ideas.
+Find the books that may teach you new techniques, or inspire you to create something new.
+Reading a book is like taking a class, you can learn so much, and you can get lots of new ideas.

 If you google for it, you will find a lot of artists posting reference pictures or themes, and inviting other artists to make a representation within a certain deadline.

 Once you have completed your artwork you need to take a good quality picture of it and submit it.
 It will be posted on the website, often with the opportunity for artists to write reciprocal comments and constructive.

 Making art just because you enjoy the process, without worrying about anyone else seeing the final product, can be very liberating.

 Try focusing on a technique, of on a specific medium.
 Experiment, try new things, or just go with the flow of and create art because you enjoy it, without worrying about the outcome.

 One of the main challenges for beginner artists is that the artwork does not come out looking like what you had in your head.
 How our imagination envisions of the final piece is often very different from the results.